shiroyasha9/superchat/README.md

 # What is this Superchat App?

-This is a chat app build using only React & Firebase.
+This is a chat web-app build using only React & Firebase.
 This project showcases Firebase abilities to be used as a pseudo-backend & managing authentication and React's functionality to create good looking UI easily.

-## How to Install
+## How to Install?

 1. Clone the repo
 2. run npm install